AnOpenSauceDev/FastRandom/CONTRIBUTING.md

-# How you can help out Faster Random.
+# Contributing to Faster Random

 Nowadays, Faster Random is a pretty solid mod, but it still can be worked on!
 If you feel like it, you can always: